 The moka pot’s unusual appearance scares some people away, but once you understand how to use a moka pot the process is actually quite simple.
 Follow these moka pot instructions closely if you’re new to this method of brewing.

 Fill the bottom chamber so that the water level comes to the bottom of the pressure-release valve, but doesn’t cover it.
 This is the maximum capacity of your moka pot.

 The pressure-release valve is an important safety feature.
 If pressure builds up in the bottom chamber, the valve allows it to escape.
 It needs to be clear to do this.

 If you are able to use a scale to weigh your water as you fill it, this is a great idea.
 It will help you calculate the correct amount of coffee to grind in the next step.
 If you don’t have a scale, just fill to the bottom of the valve.

 2. Grind the coffee

 Grind your beans to a medium-fine grind.
-The ideal grind size should be somewhere between drip coffee and espresso.
+The ideal grind size should be somewhere between what you use for drip coffee and what you get from an espresso grinder.
 You can experiment with this.
 If you weighed your water in the previous step, divide that number by 17 to get the correct weight of coffee to grind.

 3. Fill your basket